 This position performs specialized duties for the Marijuana Program and the program organization.
 This recruitment is to fill multiple positions within the agency.
 The incumbent will conduct inspections of marijuana establishments for compliance with the rules and regulations of the Marijuana Program, identify violations, conduct investigations as needed, document results and prepare report of findings.
 Examples of areas for inspection include security, adherence to restrictions regarding controlled access to restricted areas, storage of marijuana products, transportation, chain of custody of marijuana and disposal of marijuana.
 Incumbents will review facility policies and procedures, quality assurance programs and patient records to determine whether product services are being provided in accordance with applicable standards and physicians' orders.
 The selected candidate will be required to pass a pre-employment drug screening for this position.
 This position also has a travel requirement of up to 50%.

 In order to be qualified, you must meet the following requirements:

 Education and Experience (Minimum Qualifications)

-Bachelor's degree from an accredited college or university in the biological or life sciences, botany, medical sciences, public health, health care, criminal justice or closely related field and three years of experience performing professional environmental health duties which included interpreting public health laws and conducting public health related inspections and/or investigations; OR two years of experience as a Medical Marijuana Program Inspector I in Nevada State service; OR an equivalent combination of education and experience.
+Bachelor's degree from an accredited college or university in the biological or life sciences, botany, medical sciences, public health, health care, criminal justice or closely related field and three years of experience performing professional environmental health duties which included interpreting public health laws and conducting public health related inspections and/or investigations; OR two years of experience as a Marijuana Program Inspector I in Nevada State service; OR an equivalent combination of education and experience as described above.